MeepusDerpus/Primis-link-shortener/Documentation/System Design.md

 - Scalability: The URL Tracking Service needs to handle 1000s of clicks daily/hourly, it may scale to 1 or 0 in quiet hours.
 (Do double check figures with product/business team)
 - High Availability: The system must be highly available i.e. have minimal downtime when users click links.
 - Fault Tolerance: The overall System must remain available even if individual compoents fail.
-- High throughput, low latency: The System must respond to large amounts of requests speedily with a low
+- High throughput, low latency: The System must respond to large amounts of requests speedily with low latency
 - Observability, Monitoring, Metrics: The System must provide good visibility into health/uptime, performance & the lifecycle of requests serviced by various workflows & their components.

 ## High-Level Architecture

-// TODO: Diagrams

 This section provides an overview of the main components and their interactions.

 - System Overview:
+  -  The Link Clicks Tracking system is designed to track user interactions with URLs embedded in HTML content.
+  - The system consists of two main services: the HTML Processor and the URL Shortening & Tracking Service.
+  - The HTML Parser identifies URLs in raw HTML & replaces them with unique shortened tracking URLs, returning the modified HTML.
+  - The URL Shortening & Tracking Service generates these shortened URLs/Tokens, logs visits and redirects users to the original destination URL.
+  - Analytics metadata is collected and stored for reporting and analytic purposes.

 - Component Identification:
   - HTML Parser: A relatively independent service or package, Parses HTML input, returning the same HTML with updated tokenized short links.